caseda/com.tkbhome/README.md

 **TZ88**
 It sends the wattage value when the load changes (more then) 5%.
 This can't be edited and could cause of a lot of data if the load changes the power usage a lot.
 All other manufacturers have this on at least 20% for this reason, so do keep this in mind.
+The voltage and amperage don't get reported on intervals, added polling for this (by default poll is off to save traffic).

 ## Change Log:
 **1.0.6:**